 I just finished reading Malcom Gladwell’s latest book, Outliers.
 In one of its chapters, he explains the 10,000-hour rule.
 This rule states that people don’t become “masters” at complex things (programming, music, painting, free throws) until they have accrued 10,000-hours of practice.
-And…he dos a great job of illustrating that people who are commonly regarding as “masters” are really just people who hit the 10,000 hour mark very early in their lifetimes.
-(Examples: Mozart and the Beatles in music; Bill Gates and Steve Wozniak sin programming).
+He does a great job of illustrating that people who are commonly regarding as “masters” are really just people who hit the 10,000 hour mark very early in their lifetimes.
+(Examples: Mozart and the Beatles in music; Bill Gates and Steve Wozniak in programming).

 The research he cites to prove his point is compelling.
 It does support this 10,000 hour threshold and crosses all types of areas from computer programming through hockey.
-Who cares, you ask?
-As learning professionals, WE SHOULD.
+But who cares, you ask?
+As learning professionals, we should.
 In an era where company management wants training on just about anything distilled down to minutes of time as opposed to hours of time, what can a learner realistically gain in terms of mastery? – or even rudimentary skill?

 Think about it.
 Today’s companies want people to spend less and less time in training, and they want to “downsize” out the most experienced workers (i.e. the most expensive ones).
 It’s time for us to tell companies the truth: we can’t make people competent at anything very complex unless we really allow them the time required to learn.
-And a 30-minute e-course or 4-hour classroom experience—or even an 8-hour e-course and week-long training course won’t make people “masters” at anything.
+But a 30-minute e-course or 4-hour classroom experience—or even an 8-hour e-course and week-long training course—won’t make people “masters” at anything.
 At best, we give them a starting point to use in building competence on the job.

 Don’t believe me?
 How long would you speculate someone needs to practice before you’d say they were a “good” doctor?
 Do you want the 1st year resident taking out your appendix or the general surgeon whose been doing her job for 10 years?
 What about driving?
 How many hours on the road does someone need before you feel like they are a good driver?